Ahmzyjazzy/short.est/README.md

 * Then visit http://localhost:3000 on your Rest client e.g PostMan to access API

-## How to run the application in DEVELOPMENT MODE
+## How to run the application and redis with Docker compose

 * Build the docker image for the app